 Consumers in The Age of Assistance

-For companies, preparing for the Age of Assistance involves making sure their brand is visible and providing the answers consumers seek.
-Spangler emphasizes the importance of securing a high search ranking on Google for your mobile site.
+For companies, preparing for the Age of Assistance involves making sure your brand is visible and providing the answers consumers seek; this requires an emphasis on securing high search rankings on Google for your mobile site.
 With Google now prioritizing mobile-friendly content on its search engine, following the company’s best practices for mobile-first indexing is a must.

 Four key mobile trends